Vanilla Bean Paste

 This recipe is for paste using extracted beans with no seeds (caviar)

-• Notes: if using fresh beans, use 4.5oz of beans if; using ground vanilla bean powder use 2.5 oz of powder, if using extracted beans with caviar use 7.5oz (weighed after extraction).
+- Notes: if using fresh beans, use 4.5oz of beans if; using ground vanilla bean powder use 2.5 oz of powder, if using extracted beans with caviar use 7.5oz (weighed after extraction), if using beans that were only soaked for 1 month or less use fresh bean weight & if using beans that we used for another paste recipe like Whitney Olsen's that doesn't grind the bean, use 5.5oz of beans).

-• 14 oz of alcohol (fluid oz I prefer dark spiced rum)
+- 14 oz of alcohol fluid oz (MUST BE 80-90 PROOF I prefer dark spiced rum)

-• 2 oz of invert sugar (fluid oz, most easy to find is corn syrup- at Rosemallow we make our own invert sugar and use that instead)
+- 2 fluid oz of honey or corn syrup or an invert sugar (most easy to find is corn syrup- at Rosemallow we make our own invert sugar)

-• 1/2 tsp of xantham gum powder (can be excluded, but paste will be much more runny)
+- Optional 1/4 tsp of xantham gum powder (can be excluded, but paste will be slightly runny and require a quick stir or shake prior to using)

 Instructions for a Vitamix